 How to apply to become an RCMP officer

 Congratulations on taking the first step to a rewarding career!
-To apply to be an RCMP member, you need to complete the following steps.
+To apply to be an RCMP police officer, you need to complete the following steps.

 Before you apply

 Due to physical distancing rules in place across the Country at this time, vision and hearing exams are not required in order to apply.
 These exams can be done later in the process once physical distancing restrictions have been lifted.

 All Ontario applicants need to get a TNT Certificate for RCMP Applicants before applying.

 Follow the steps on the TNT Certificate for RCMP Applicants in Ontario page.

 Before you submit your online application, you must:

 - complete a vision and a hearing exam

 - begin completing the required forms and collecting the required documents.